Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ## `/Images/`

-In this folder there are only images
+In this folder you can find the images thar are used in my different presentations

 ## `/Presentations/`

-It contains two files: presentation (brief description of the project) and seminaryI (differences between SNPArray and GBS).
+This folder contains two files: presentation (brief description of the project) and seminary (differences between SNPArray and GBS) that I did in class.

 ## `/Unresolved_issues/`

-Contains unclosed issue files.
+This folder contains files used in my unclosed issues.